 The Committee will be responsible to the League members for the efficient management of the business of the League.
 They are empowered to make such decisions as are required to fulfil those responsibilities and all such decisions shall be final and binding.

 At any meetings the Chairman shall be allowed a vote on all motions proposed.
 Should any such motion result in a tied vote, the Chairman will also be allowed a casting vote.

 Life Members attending meetings are eligible to vote on any matter discussed at that meeting.

-The General Secretary may call a meeting of the Committee at any time to discuss any urgent matter pertaining to League business.
-He should endeavour to give at latest 48 hours’ notice of any such meeting.
+The League Secretary may call a meeting of the Committee at any time to discuss any urgent matter pertaining to League business.
+The Secretary should endeavour to give at latest 48 hours’ notice of any such meeting.

 The Committee will be the sole arbiter in any dispute between any League members or any matter arising with the League's business howsoever it may arise.